tsciow/SNPtax/README.md

 - Try::Tiny

-Please keep in mind that these tools **DO NOT** use the NCBI taxonomy database or similar, but rather uses a quick and dirty hack.
+Please keep in mind that these tools **DO NOT** use the NCBI taxonomy database or similar, but rather use a quick and dirty hack.
 The last common ancestor is determined simply by string comparison of the taxonomy and taking the longest common prefix of 2 strings.
 For example :
 Eukaryota_Viridiplantae_Streptophyta_Embryophyta_Tracheophyta_Spermatophyta_Magnoliophyta_eudicotyledons_Gunneridae_